alvis/presetter/packages/preset/README.md

 ## Customisation

 By default, this preset exports a handy configuration set for a nodejs project.
-But you can further customise (either extending or replacing) the configuration by specifying the change in the project's `.presetterrc`.
+But you can further customise (either extending or replacing) the configuration by specifying the change in the config file (`.presetterrc` or `.presetterrc.json`).

-These settings are available in the `config` field in `.presetterrc`.
+These settings are available in the `config` field in the config file.
 For directories, the setting is specified in the `directory` field, while configuration for other tools like babel and eslint are available in corresponding fields.

 The structure of `.presetterrc` must be the following: